 What Are the Solutions?

 Graduated driver licensing laws that restrict teens from driving with other teens for a period of time can also help reduce the number of crashes.
 More than anything else, it’s crucial that parents model safe driving to their children.
-There is no question that modeling safe behavior can help create a new generation of safer driving.
+No question that modeling safe behavior can help create a new generation of safer driving.